Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Round 2: Design Capabilities

 • Webflow: Built with flexibility at its core.
 Custom layouts, advanced features (like filtered content or motion interactions), and integrations that actually work with your business.
-Your designer has total creative control to bring your brand vision to life, without needing to duck tape it together.
+Your designer has the freedom to build exactly what you're envisioning without duct-taping templates together.

 What to Consider: